VaugeoisThomas/Groupomania/README.md

 * contains one capital letter
 * have two numbers

-You can write a message.
+You can write a post, write a comment on one post.
+You can delete your comment or post
 You can modify your account, delete your account.

+## Administration

 Enjoy your visit.